metta-systems/libsss/doc/SST structure.md

 Once the key exchange is completed, sides set up an encrypted communication channel.

 #### Channel acceptance

+Channel will be spawned once both steps of key exchange are completed successfully.
+The key exchange initiator acts as initiating channel side, the other side is the responder.

 #### Attach stream for transmission.

+Streams that need to send data attach onto a channel based on their integer priority.
+Stream with absolute largest priority on the channel wins and will always send first as long as it has data to send.

 Starting new stream.
 ====================